dontlaugh/packer-provisioner-deno/README.md

 ./test.sh
 ```

-Local tests run in docker.
+A test build will run in a Docker container.

 ## TODO